BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models

 \subsection{Architecture Evaluation and Ranking}

-\paragraph{Evaluation Protocol} To fairly assess the performance of sampled architectures, \textbf{we optimize each path independently, rather than fine-tuning the entire supernet as a whole.} This individual optimization is crucial because the supernet training strategy (via stochastic sampling) is specifically designed to prevent \textbf{co-adaptation} between modules~\cite{Bender2018UnderstandingAS, guo2020singlepathoneshotneural}.
-Consequently, the resulting shared parameters are optimized for the \textbf{expected performance} over the entire search space, representing a \textbf{compromise} across varying topologies rather than being optimal for any single path.
-Therefore, evaluating a specific architecture requires adapting these weights to its unique structure (or training from scratch) to reveal its true potential.
+\paragraph{Evaluation Protocol} To fairly assess the performance of sampled architectures, \textbf{we optimize each path independently, rather than fine-tuning the entire supernet as a whole}.
+We adopt this approach for two primary reasons.
+First, the computational cost is tractable due to the significantly smaller size of downstream datasets compared to the pretraining corpus.
+Second, decoupling the weights is essential to eliminate interference, thereby ensuring \textbf{optimal performance and accurate ranking}.
+This isolation is particularly crucial because the supernet is trained to prevent \textbf{co-adaptation}~\cite{Bender2018UnderstandingAS, guo2020singlepathoneshotneural}, resulting in shared parameters that act as a \textbf{compromise} for expected performance rather than being optimal for any specific path.
 We conduct this independent assessment using two paradigms distinct by their weight initialization:

-\begin{itemize}[leftmargin=*] \item \textbf{Pretrain and finetune:} The parameters of the sampled architecture $a$, denoted as $w(a)$, are initialized by inheriting the corresponding weights from the pretrained supernet $W$.
-The architecture is then fine-tuned to minimize the task-specific loss:
+\paragraph{Finetuning} The parameters of the sampled architecture $a$, denoted as $w(a)$, are initialized by inheriting the corresponding weights from the pretrained supernet $W$.
+The architecture is finetuned to minimize the task-specific loss:

-\item \textbf{Training from Scratch:} The parameters $w'(a)$ are re-initialized randomly (independent of the supernet $W$) and trained from scratch on the downstream task.
-The optimization objective remains the same, but the optimization trajectory starts from a random state: